marxseny/Manga-Updates-Unread-Counter/README.md

 ## Special thanks

-My cousing [Willer](https://github.com/willerpaternostro) helped me a bit with the code - drop him a follow!
+My cousin [Willer](https://github.com/willerpaternostro) helped me a bit with the code - drop him a follow!